 Health Insurance and Mental Health Services

 Health insurance is confusing and sometimes frustrating.
-We understand that health insurance premiums and associated out-of-pocket healthcare costs have risen in recent years.
 While our self-pay rates are very competitive in Cary, Raleigh, Apex, and the surrounding areas, individuals with health insurance are finding that their out-of-pocket costs are rising.

 First, a disclaimer.
 We are not health insurance professionals, so we cannot give you official information or advice about your health insurance benefits.
 We offer the following information based on our experience with health insurance companies.
 You should verify directly with your insurance whether the services you seek at Etheridge Psychology will be covered.

 Your coverage is a contract between you and your health insurance company.
 Healthcare professionals have no control over which services your insurance company will cover or how much you must pay out of pocket for services.

 Are services at Etheridge Psychology covered by my health insurance?

 Basically, if your provider is in your network and your visit meets medical necessity guidelines, our services should be covered.
 Because insurance plans can change, we verify benefits just prior to your appointment rather than when you make your appointment.
 If you want to know your benefits sooner, we encourage you to call them.

 Unfortunately, we cannot guarantee that the quote of benefits was correct or that your insurance will pay what they have said that they will pay.
 In fact, insurance companies tell us every time we call them that a quote of benefits is not a guarantee of payment and that payment decisions are made when the claim is processed (i.e., sometimes weeks AFTER your appointment).